Josh Bell Player Props: Guardians vs. Cubs

 Josh Bell At The Plate

-- Bell has reached base via a hit in 46 games this year (of 72 played), and had multiple hits in 12 of those games.

-- He has gone deep in 11.1% of his games this season, and 2.7% of his plate appearances.
+- In 11.0% of his games this year, he has hit a long ball, and 2.7% of his trips to the plate.

-- Bell has had an RBI in 30 games this year (41.7%), including five multi-RBI outings (6.9%).
+- Bell has driven in a run in 30 games this year (41.1%), including five games with more than one RBI (6.8%).
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.